-When running an eCommerce store, you’ll have a range of metrics at your disposal.
-From cost per lead and conversion rate to average order value and checkout abandonment rate – there are a lot of numbers that keep your business on track.
+If you’re running an eCommerce store, you likely have a range of metrics at your disposal.
+From cost per lead and conversion rate to average order value and checkout abandonment rate, there are a lot of numbers that help keep your business on track.

-Yet, there is one metric that marketing experts constantly overlook.
+Yet, there is one metric that marketing experts constantly overlook: Customer Lifetime Value.

-The importance of customer lifetime value in eCommerce is almost always underestimated.
+The importance of Customer Lifetime Value (CLV or LTV) in eCommerce is almost always underappreciated.
 In fact, when asked, roughly 66% of marketers were ‘unaware of the term and its connotations.’
-If you’re one of that 66%, then this guide is for you.
+If you’re part of that 66%, then this guide is for you.

-We’ll walk through exactly what customer lifetime value is, as well as exploring how we can use it to boost our sales over time, create a host of satisfied customers, and make intelligent a/b testing scenarios.
+We’ll walk through exactly what customer lifetime value is and we’ll explore how you can use it to boost your sales over time, create a host of satisfied customers, and make intelligent A/B testing scenarios.

 What is Customer Lifetime Value?

 Customer lifetime value is also intrinsically linked with customer satisfaction.
-Simply put, if a customer is willing to return to your store and make repeat purchases, then it’s likely that you have a satisfied customer and a loyal user base.
+Simply put, if a customer is willing to return to your store and make repeat purchases, then it’s likely that you have a satisfied customer who is part of a loyal user base.

 If you’re attempting to measure customer satisfaction, LTV is one of the critical data points you should look out for.